GPU-to-Grid: Voltage Regulation via GPU Utilization Control: Numerical Experiments

 \paragraph*{Throughput-driven regions} When no constraints in~\eqref{eq:main_opt} are active, or when constraint violations do not dominate the gradient $\nabla_{\mathbf x}\mathcal{L}$ in \eqref{eq:x_update}, the OFO controller maximizes aggregate token throughput across all models.
 As shown in Fig.~\ref{fig:ofo_simulation_results}(a), throughput-driven regions appear before and after the training window, ensuring performance maximization during non-critical intervals.
 In our implementation, per-replica throughput is normalized to a maximum of one to enable fair aggregation across models; in practice, operators may apply model-specific throughput weights to reflect service priorities.

 \paragraph*{Voltage-driven regions} Voltage-driven actions occur during the abrupt undervoltage event near $t\approx1000$~s and the gradual overvoltage event near $t\approx3000$~s.
 The corresponding stepwise changes in per-replica power, highlighted in Fig.~\ref{fig:ofo_simulation_results}(b), reflect aggressive batch size reductions and increases, respectively.
 Comparing Fig.~\ref{fig:ieee13_voltages_abc_wo_ofo} and Fig.~\ref{fig:ieee13_voltages_abc_w_ofo}, GPU batch size control enables faster and smoother voltage recovery than tap changers, which are constrained by slow mechanical actuation.
-Notably, the overvoltage case illustrates that increasing GPU power consumption can also provide valuable grid support, a result of interest to both power system and computer engineering communities.
+Notably, the overvoltage case illustrates that increasing GPU power consumption provides valuable grid support, a result of interest to both power and computer systems communities.

 \paragraph*{Latency-driven regions} As shown in Fig.~\ref{fig:ofo_simulation_results}(c), ITL variability increases significantly after $t\approx3000$~s.
 This is because empirically, larger batch sizes are associated with broader ITL distributions, resulting in greater latency fluctuations and a higher risk of violating latency constraints.
 Consequently, the batch size decisions in the green shaded region in Fig.~\ref{fig:ofo_simulation_results} are primarily driven by latency regulation.